ericom-gideon/docs/docs/servers/how_to_activate_windows_server.md

-page_title:       How To Activate Windows Server
+page_title:       How to activate Windows Server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct server users how can they can activate Windows Server 2008
 page_keywords:    server volume key windows 2008